corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Add a compatibility trigger for other mods to check whether this one is active
     * Consume the compatibility triggers from other mods
     * Remove old compatibility global flag
+* 4.0.1 Stop Aquaponics Farms buildings for gestalts from auto-destroying themselves and turning back into Hydroponics Farms

 ## Source Code